Vasculature of the Head

 Blood is carried from your heart to the rest of your body through a complex network of arteries, arterioles, and capillaries.
 Blood is returned to your heart through venules and veins.

 The one-way vascular system carries blood to all parts of your body.
 This process of blood flow within your body is called circulation.
 Arteries carry oxygen-rich blood away from your heart, and veins carry oxygen-poor blood back to your heart.

 In pulmonary circulation, though, the roles are switched.
 It is the pulmonary artery that brings oxygen-poor blood into your lungs and the pulmonary vein that brings oxygen-rich blood back to your heart.

-In the diagrams, the vessels that carry oxygen-rich blood are colored red, and the vessels that carry oxygen-poor blood are colored blue.
+As shown in the diagrams of the vasculature of the head, the vessels that carry oxygen-rich blood are colored red, and the vessels that carry oxygen-poor blood are colored blue.